 Viruses can’t survive independently.
 The whole point of a virus is to invade a living host, hijack it and produce more virus babies.
 So when an infected person coughs and viral droplets land on surfaces around them, it’s not exactly the outcome that the virus had hoped for.

 “If a virus lands on something like a chair or table, it starts dying pretty quick,” explains Dr. Esper.
 “We may be able to find some viable virus after a few days, but it’s thousands of times less than what was originally deposited by the cough.
 As soon as the virus hits something that’s not alive and certainly not a human, it’s not going to do very well.”

 So just because the virus is detectable on a surface doesn’t necessarily mean that there’s enough there to make someone sick.
 Scientists are still working to figure out what the infectious dose requirement is to actually cause an infection.

 With online shopping and deliveries now reaching holiday-level busyness, you might be wondering if your mail or packages are carrying the coronavirus.
 Some people even let their mail or parcels sit for a few days before opening.

 “Paper and cardboard are very porous,” says Dr. Esper.
 “The virus doesn’t like surfaces like that.
 It likes smooth, even things.”

 Coronavirus also doesn’t particularly like to be out in the elements.
-Certainly, many viruses seem to circulate better in cold weather rather than warm weather, but if the virus is not in another person, it’s not going to do well.
+Certainly, many viruses seem to circulate better in cold weather rather than warm weather, but it bears repeating that if the virus is not in another living person, it’s not going to do well.